AsciiMetric/MetricX/README.md

 ## About

-This repository reflects AsciiMetric’s digital strategy:
+This repository is provided to support open testing, demonstration, and performance communication around MetricX modules, in line with AsciiMetric’s digital strategy:
 - Community openness
 - Technical proof for partners, clients, and recruiters
 - Exemplary security, confidentiality & governance